 There is still time to make contributions to some retirement accounts, and they can still be included in the 2019 declaration.

 You can deposit funds into a Traditional IRA up to the April 15, 2020 tax filing deadline to lower your taxable income for the 2019 tax year.

 Contribute to other accounts that may reduce your taxable income.

 In addition to the traditional IRAs, you still have time to contribute to other tax-efficient accounts, such as health savings accounts and a single 401 (k).
 They can be replenished until April 15, 2020, and the money deposited is deducted from the taxable income for 2019.

 Invest in accounting software

 John Bradshaw, president of Appointment, argues that having accounting software helps ease the task of tax reporting.

-“Make sure the software is connected to your bank account and business credit cards so you can quickly download all financial data and speed up the process,” he said.
+“Make sure the software is linked to your bank account and business credit cards so you can quickly download all of your financial data and speed up the process,” he said.

 Or hire a tax specialist

 If you would prefer a professional to prepare your declaration, now is the time to hire someone to be your tax consultant and preparer.